-Figure 7 - Height Deflections on the Humber Bridge.
+Figure 6.
+Height Deflections on the Humber Bridge.

-Figure 8 illustrates the results from carrying out a spectral analysis on the GPS results.
+Figure 7 illustrates the results from carrying out a spectral analysis on the GPS results.
 It can be seen that the results of this are 0.117 Hz.
 The first vertical vibration frequency predicted by an FEM created by Brunel University is 0.116Hz.

-Figure 8 - Frequency analysis of the Humber Bridge data.
+Figure 7 (left).
+Frequency analysis of the Humber Bridge data.

-Figure 9 - Height deflections for the Humber Bridge.
+Figure 8 (right).
+Height deflections for the Humber Bridge.

-Figure 9 illustrates the height of a point on the bridge on 3 consecutive days.
+Figure 8 illustrates the height of a point on the bridge on 3 consecutive days.
 On the third day the temperature was warmer, and it can be seen that the overall height of the bridge deck is lower.
 On all days the height gradually drops over a period of hours.
 This is due to the heating effect causing the steel cables to expand.